AMDESE/sev-tool/readme.md

          ```sh
          $ sudo ./sevtool --ofolder ./certs --package_secret
          ```
+18. sign_pek_csr
+    - This command reads the CSR and signs it with the provided OCA private key.
+Additionally, the oca.cert is created, which specifies the public key in AMD certificate format.
+    - Required input args:
+        - The CSR to be signed (pek_csr.cert)
+        - The private key of the OCA in pem format [oca_priv_key].pem
+    - Optional input args: --ofolder [folder_path]
+        - This allows the user to specify the folder where the tool will export the signed CSR and OCA certificate to
+    - Outputs:
+       - oca.cert: The public certificate belonging to the private key, in AMD certificate format
+       - pek_csr.signed.cert: The signed CSR containing the OCA signature but still missing the PEK signature.
+    - Example
+        ```sh
+        $ sudo ./sevtool --sign_pek_csr [pek_csr.cert] [oca_priv_ley]
+        $ sudo ./sevtool --sign_pek_csr pek_csr.cert oca_priv.pem
+        ```

 ## Running tests
 To run tests to check that each command is functioning correctly, run the test_all command and check that the entire thing returns success.